-In 2004, Washington’s legal aid community formed the Alliance for Equal Justice to increase client service capacity through efficient and effective collaboration.
+In 2004, Washington’s legal aid community of providers and supporters formed the Alliance for Equal Justice to increase client service capacity through efficient and effective collaboration.

-Each year, the Alliance for Equal Justice helps more than 70,000 vulnerable, low-income people in Washington secure justice through its network of civil legal aid programs by providing comprehensive legal information, advice and representation.
+Each year, the Alliance for Equal Justice helps more than 70,000 vulnerable, low-income people in Washington secure justice through its network of civil legal aid providers and programs, which help low-income people with comprehensive legal information, advice, and representation.

 Frequently Asked Questions: